 The answer is unequivocally yes!
-With the right wholesale distributor software small- and mid-sized companies can compete with Amazon Business - if they respond quickly and appropriately.
+With the right software for distributors and wholesalers small- and mid-sized companies can compete with Amazon Business - if they respond quickly and appropriately.
 We lay out some steps below that you can take quickly to respond.

 Amazon already owns the consumer market and is now going after wholesale distribution.

 In an increasingly competitive distribution market, a mega player like Amazon poses a significant threat to small- and mid-sized distributors.
 Amazon already dominates the consumer market -- and is quickly making progress in the wholesale distribution market through Amazon Business, its B2B platform.
 Amazon’s wide reach covers most wholesale distribution sectors such as irrigation, fasteners, janitorial & sanitation, and power transmission.
 Amazon Business offers over 60 million products, quantity discounts, free two-day shipping for purchases more than $25 going to a single destination; recurring delivery, an extensive customer service call center, a Live Experts chat function that connects buyers to the product company’s reps, and lines of credit.

 Amazon’s market power stems largely from its incredible ability to take advantage of the Internet and acquired e-commerce experience.
 Both of these technologies are considered “disruptive technologies,” and they’ve quickly and drastically changed the way that goods are purchased.
 Like any savvy large-scale corporation, Amazon has seen a way to leverage its strengths to go after the distribution market, in the same way as it dominated the consumer market.
 Smaller and slower players that don’t respond will fall behind.

 You too can take advantage of disruptive technologies.